top of page

 BIO

-Camila is also recognized for her unique musicality in the symphonic repertoire, having sung all the symphonies of Mahler, Carmina Burana, and many works by Beethoven, Mozart, Villa-Lobos, as well as contemporary composers.
+Beyond opera, Provenzale is widely recognized for her refined musicality in the symphonic and vocal-symphonic repertoire, having performed Mahler’s symphonies and Rückert Lieder, Strauss’s Vier letzte Lieder, Carmina Burana, and works by Beethoven, Mozart, and Villa-Lobos, as well as contemporary composers such as Edino Krieger and João Guilherme Ripper.

 REVIEWS